 Measures 1-5 and 7-9 incorporate state-specific data from the Substance Abuse and Mental Health Services Administration's (SAMHSA) National Survey on Drug Use and Health (NSDUH) on past-month underage alcohol use and binge use.
-All NSDUH-based measures in this chapter are based on data from 2021.
-Data for Measure 6 come from the National Highway Transportation Safety Administration's Fatality Analysis Reporting System (FARS) for 2021.

 This chapter is not intended to provide a comprehensive ranking of the states' performance in addressing underage drinking.
 Caution should be used in interpreting these charts, as a wide variety of factors may influence the data for a given state.
 In some cases, the total number of cases was low-for example, traffic crash fatalities in low-population states.
 When available, calculations were performed to determine whether a state's variation from the national average was statistically significant.
 These nine measures may provide a useful starting point for state officials and engaged community members who seek to improve outcomes and wish to engage in planning for effective interventions.